 Institute travelers should use the MIT Travel Card to pay for any fees connected with obtaining a passport or visa.
 Charges for passports, visas, and other necessary identification documents are allowable under sponsored projects and do not have to be charged to a discretionary cost object.

 Some visa applications require proof of health insurance.
-Review this information under the MIT Insurance section on the VPF website and check the requirements noted on your visa application to identify the appropriate next steps.
+Review this information on the Office of Insurance website and check the requirements noted on your visa application to identify the appropriate next steps.

 Finally, reach out to the MIT Travel Office for guidance on Institute travel policies and procedures.